Adaptive Client Sampling in Federated Learning via Online Learning with Bandit Feedback: Adaptive-OSMD Sampler

 where

 Then for each $\eta_e \in \mathcal{E}$, Adaptive-OSMD Sampler algorithm runs an expert algorithm to generate a sequence of sampling distributions $\hat{p}^{1:T}_e$.
 Meanwhile, it also runs a meta-algorithm that uses exponentially-weighted-average strategy to aggregate $\{\hat{p}^{1:T}_e\}^E_{e=1}$ into a single output $\hat{p}^{1:T}$, which achieves performance close to the best expert.
-Algorithm~\ref{alg:adap-OSMD-sampler-meta} details Adaptive-OSMD Sampler.
-Note that since we can compute $\hat{l}_t (\hat{p}^t_e ; \hat{p}^t)$ and $\nabla \hat{l}_t (\hat{p}^t_e ; \hat{p}^t)$ directly, there is no need to use a surrogate loss as in~\cite{van2016metagrad} and \cite{zhang2018adaptive}.